readium/architecture/roadmap.md

 * read FXL publications / 2 page spreads
 * get access to popup/popin footnotes (relies on GlueJS’s touchhandling.js milestone 2)
 * use a11y navigation -> VoiceOver on iOS, TalkBack Android, JAWS / NVDA window, etc. screen readers on Desktop
-* use TTS with sentence highlight (independently of screen readers, contuous or word per word).
 * search text in the publication (relies on GlueJS’s search.js, milestones 3)
 * load Web Publications (using Readium WP Manifest as manifest format), from a URI (and an OPDS feed?)

 # V3
 One can:

+* listen to audiobooks (prototype format, with a11y features like escapability)
+* use TTS with sentence highlight (independently of screen readers, contuous or word per word).
 * use media overlays
+* read EPUB4 visual narratives (prototype format)
 * manage customizable “themes” (relies on Readium CSS beta)
-* listen to audiobooks (prototype format, with a11y features like escapability)
-* read CBZ BD-Comics-Manga
-* read EPUB4 BD-Comics-Manga (prototype format)
 * use more dyslexia related features (from Luc Maumet’s study)